martiserra99/formity-old/README.md

 { "form": "expression" }
 ```

-`"expression"` has to be a mongu expression that has to resolve to an object with these properties:
+`"expression"` is a mongu expression that has to resolve to an object with these properties:

 ```json
 {